brettschuler/MSSE663-js-assignments/week3/README.md

 1 Create an interface that has 3 properties and 2 methods.

-- all properties should be typed.
-- one method should return boolean.
-- one method should return an array of items of a custom type.
+done- all properties should be typed. done - one method should return boolean. done- one method should return an array of items of a custom type.

-2 Create a class that implements that interface.
+done 2 Create a class that implements that interface.

-3 Make a new instance of your class that calls your methods and outputs a result.
+done3 Make a new instance of your class that calls your methods and outputs a result.

 ### In `observables.ts`:

-1 Create an observable stream of an array (utilizing the `of` keyword).
+done1 Create an observable stream of an array (utilizing the `of` keyword).

-2 Map over the values in the array.
+done2 Map over the values in the array.

-3 Subscribe and ouput values to the concole.
+done 3 Subscribe and ouput values to the console.

 ### In `spec` files: